Behaviour and Anti-Bullying

 Please see the policies section of the website for our most recent behaviour policy and anti-bullying policies.
 These are reviewed annually.

 The school will not tolerate bullying either in school, outside of school or online.
-Our policies were reviewed with parents, children and staff and is reviewed annually.
+Our policies were reviewed with parents, children and staff and are reviewed annually.

-We hold the Bullying Intervention Group Award for Excellence as a result of our hard work.
+We hold the Bullying Intervention Group Award for Excellence as a result of our hard work - now achieved 3 times.

 - A child led review of our anti-bullying policy